sgnsyn/Quizit/readme.md

-# Test Forge
+# Quizit

 ---

 ## Introduction

-Test Forge is a web app that helps you make and take tests.
+Quizit is a web app that helps you make and take tests.
 The best part?
 You can use it offline once you have it on your device.
 No internet, no problem!

 It works in a few easy steps:

 1.  **Prep Your Questions:** Write your own questions and save them in a special JSON file format.
 (You can also generate your questions using AI, just so you know).
 2.  **Make Your Test:** Upload that file to the program.
-Test Forge instantly turns it into a live test.
+Quizit instantly turns it into a live test.
 3.  **Take Your Test:** The program automatically saves your progress, tracks your score, and lets you review everything once you're done.

 This project was built to make creating tests a breeze, so you can spend less time setting things up and more time actually learning.